rocketasia/DjangoCrm-Chat-GPT/README.md

 3. Install required dependencies
 From the root directory, run:

-pip install -r requirements.txt
+pip3 install Crispy-Forms=2.0

 4. Run migrations
 From the root directory, run:

 python manage.py makemigrations
-python manage.py migrate
+python3 manage.py migrate

 5. Create an admin user to access the Django Admin interface From the root directory, run: